Arizona's Big-City Destination

 See all the AAA recommended events for this destination.

-The Lost Dutchman MineJust outside Phoenix, the Superstition Mountains loom with possibility—if you believe the legend of the Lost Dutchman Gold Mine.
+The Lost Dutchman MineJust outside Phoenix, the Superstition Mountains loom with the possibility of striking it rich during your trip—if you believe the legend of the Lost Dutchman Gold Mine.
 According to the lore of Western movies and books, the Superstitions horde millions in unmined gold.
 The cache is elusive; no one has found the mysterious mine in more than a century.
-Undeterred by previous failures, prospectors continue to scour the forbidding peaks and basaltic rock, hoping for the ultimate payday: the Dutchman's gold by the buckets full.
+Undeterred by previous failures, prospectors and adventure travel enthusiasts continue to scour the forbidding peaks and basaltic rock of this destination, hoping for the ultimate payday: the Dutchman's gold by the buckets full.

 The legend itself is based on a few facts; the rest is up for grabs.
 Jacob Waltz, a German prospector known as the “Dutchman,” emerged in Phoenix during the 1870s with a saddlebag of high-quality gold.
 Waltz boasted he had found a rich gold vein—but he steadfastly refused to reveal its whereabouts in the Superstition Mountains.

-Back then, few ventured into the Sonoran Desert and the dangerous, inhospitable Superstitions.
+Back then, few ventured into the Sonoran Desert and the inhospitable Superstitions, as it was one of the most dangerous things to do in Phoenix.
 If heat or thirst didn't kill you, the Apaches would—trespassing was forbidden in this sacred terrain.
 In the midst of so much danger, Jacob Waltz somehow defied the odds and struck it rich.
 And he returned to the barren mountains countless times to add to his golden stash.

 After living a long, quiet life, Waltz died in 1891.
 Legend has it that before he passed away, he whispered cryptic clues about the mine's location to his caretaker, Julia Thomas, who later found gold under his bed.
 Finally convinced by the tale, she followed the old man's directions, as did thousands of others.
 Every gold-panner has come up empty, and many have died mysterious or gruesome deaths.
 After all this time, Waltz's gold remains lost.